December 6, 2013

 March 21, 2013

 The 2013 EarthScope National Meeting was held in Raleigh, North Carolina at the Raleigh Convention Center from May 13-15.
 The goal of this meeting was to celebrate EarthScope's successes, share new and exciting EarthScope Science, discuss EarthScope's forward trajectory, and start planning for the Next Big Thing.
-For more information see our National Meeting page, or the IRIS National Meeting registration page now.
+For more information see our National Meeting page, which includes conference presentations.

 March 11, 2013